D-Antonelli/D-Antonelli/README.md

 - System design

-## ⭐️ Interested in learning about
-- Rust
-- iOT
-- Python

 ## 🚀 What I’m Excited About
 - Contributing to projects that make a difference in people’s lives